Thyroid dysfunction is common during pregnancy and can be detected with the help of thyroid function tests.

 What is Thyroid?

-: Hyperthyroidism can also have serious consequences on the mother as well as the baby if it is untreated.
-In pregnancy, a drug calle propylthiouracil is preferred for its treatment.
+Hyperthyroidism during Pregnancy: Hyperthyroidism can also have serious consequences on the mother as well as the baby if it is untreated.
+In pregnancy, a drug called propylthiouracil is preferred for its treatment.

 1. Guidelines of the American Thyroid Association for the Diagnosis and Management of Thyroid Disease During Pregnancy and Postpartum